-The Sicilian volcano put on a show with the eruption of the Bocca Nuova crater, creating a suggestive contrast between the incandescent lava and the snow.
-The emission was located at about 3.000 meters above sea level by the National Institute of Geophysics and Volcanology of Catania.
+The Sicilian volcano put on a spectacular eruption from the Bocca Nuova crater, creating a striking contrast between the incandescent lava and the snow.
+The eruption was located at approximately 3.000 meters above sea level by the National Institute of Geophysics and Volcanology in Catania.

 Experts from the INGV in Catania explain that the current eruption is of the sub-terminal type, meaning that it comes from a fracture of the volcano and not from one of the main craters.